Regulator Performance Framework

 Uphold the standards

-To carry out a professional engineering service in Queensland or for Queensland, engineers are required to be registered with BPEQ.
-The only exceptions are if an unregistered person carries out the professional engineering service under the direct supervision of a RPEQ or the service is carried out only in accordance with a prescriptive standard.
-Once an engineer is registered they are awarded the protected title RPEQ.
+Engineers carrying out professional engineering services in Queensland or for Queensland are required to be registered with the Board.
+Once an engineer is registered, they are awarded the protected title RPEQ.

-BPEQ is also charged with investigating and disciplining RPEQs for unsatisfactory professional conduct and prosecuting individuals for breaching the PE Act (e.g. carrying out a professional engineering service when unregistered).
+The Board also investigates and disciplines RPEQs for unsatisfactory professional conduct as well as prosecuting individuals for breaches of the PE Act (e.g. carrying out a professional engineering service when unregistered).

 Regulator model practices and supporting principles

-Outline and evidence of how BPEQ’s regulatory practices in 2021-22 align with the regulator model practices and what actions have been taken in 2021-22 to improve regulatory activities and practices.
+Outline and evidence of how the Board’s regulatory practices in 2023-2024 align with the regulator model practices and what actions have been taken in 2023-2024 to improve regulatory activities and practices

 1.